Cracker Barrel Old Country Store

 What P/E ratio does CBRL trade at?

-CBRL does not have a meaningful P/E ratio at this time, typically a sign of unprofitability or an ongoing earnings transition.
+CBRL does not have a meaningful P/E right now, usually a sign of unprofitability or an earnings transition.
+For unprofitable growth names, price-to-sales is the more useful gauge.

 Is CBRL a buy based on valuation?